5 Best Sites to Watch Melbourne Cup Live Stream

 It features coverage of major races, including the Golden Slipper Stakes and Cox Plate, as well as coverage of regular meetings such as the AJC Australian Derby, Spring Carnival, and the Melbourne Cup.
 The network's programming also includes behind-the-scenes programs such as “Sky Horsepower” and “Racing Nation”.

-The channel sounds awfully similar to Sky Sports in the UK so make sure you don’t head to the wrong website (use the link below).
+The channel sounds awfully similar to Sky Sports in the UK, so don’t head to the wrong website (use the link below).
 This channel is also Aussie-only.
-If you aren’t using a VPN you won’t be able to visit their website.
+If you aren’t using a VPN, you won’t be able to visit their website.

 Watch the Melbourne Cup on Sky Sports